Irish Myths and Legends: 3 Great Love Stories That Can Rekindle Your Hearts Desire, Find Out Today!

 One of the great things about folklore and mythology is that various life experiences beyond generations are passed down through print or word of mouth.
 These stories are a true embodiment of practices done way before we even existed.
 Then again, if you think about it, their lives are no different from ours.
 Therefore it becomes relatable and exciting.

 The thing about love stories is that they would always end with a "happily ever after," which we portray in our everyday lives.
-The beauty of the stories we are about to share is that they may not have the perfect ending.
+The beauty of the stories we are about to share is that they may have a different ending.
 However, it will help you realize the true essence of unconditional and eternal love in different shapes and forms.

 Let's jump right into it!

 Clíodhna is one of the mythical races of gods and goddesses known as the Tuatha Dé Danann in Irish myth.
 She was identified with the banshees as the queen and linked to love and beauty.
 Clíodhna kept three birds on the mainland of Tir Tairngire, where she held a magical fruit-bearing tree, which ate from the branches she would daily cut small portions.
 The proper diet for these birds allowed them to sing songs so beautifully that they could heal any illness imaginably.

 One day, Clíodhna faced Ciabhan, who lived in Ireland across the sea.
 Clíodhna fell head over heels in love in a blink of an eye.
 Despite the supposed perfect, timeless human existence in Tir Tairngire, she ultimately decided to leave to pursue an earthly existence with her beloved.
 During her journey to be by his side, she stopped in the bay of Glandore, County Cork, to rest for the night.

 The sea deity, Manannán Mac Lir, had one of his troubadours play beautiful songs, luring Cliona to sleep so the other old Irish gods could voice their opinion on her transgression.
 And because she was defenseless, she was drowned by a powerful wave, never to join Ciabhan.